 - Look at calendar

-- Start first journal entry in Evernote (including prompts about something learned, things to be grateful for, and what to focus on for the day)
+- Start first journal entry (including prompts about something learned, things to be grateful for, and what to focus on for the day)

-Kevin Kruse, author of 15 Secrets Successful People Know About Time Management, starts his morning with five minutes of yoga stretches, while doing the following:
+Set your mind on what you want to focus on for the day, and set your heart and mind with the right attitude.
+Kevin Kruse, author of 15 Secrets Successful People Know About Time Management, starts their morning with five minutes of yoga stretches that accompany:

-- Mentally recitation of his personal mission statement
+- Mental recitation of their personal mission statement

 - Listing three items of gratitude

-For each of these goals, Kevin also things of what tasks he’ll do that specific day to get closer to achieving them.
+Kevin thinks of what tasks he’ll do that day to help achieve each goal.
 "All that takes about five minutes," he says.

 - Kevin Kruse does a daily 20-minute HIIT session on the treadmill.

-- Jack Dorsey, CEO of Square, jogs every morning.
+- Jack Dorsey, founder of Block, Inc., jogs every morning.

-- Congresswoman and House Minority Leader Nancy Pelosi power walks before she sits down to work.
+- Congresswoman and House Minority Leader Nancy Pelosi powerwalks before work.

-- Entrepreneur Gary Vaynerchuk works out with his personal trainer.
+- Entrepreneur Gary Vaynerchuk works out with a personal trainer.

 - Shark Tank investor Kevin O’Leary gets on his elliptical or exercise bike.

-- Starwood Hotels CEO Frits van Paaschen runs 10 miles each morning!
+- Multi-board member Frits Dirk van Paasschen runs 10 miles every morning.

-While you're moving around (and working up a bit of a sweat), make sure to stay hydrated.
-What you put in your mug matters: Drinking water in the mornings will kick start your day and give you lasting energy all day long.
+While you're moving, stay hydrated.
+What you put in your mug matters.
+Drink water in the morning to kickstart your day and give you lasting energy.

-Jeff Sanders (author of the 5 AM Miracle and host of the podcast by the same name) says his favorite morning habit is to drink one liter of water within the first 45 minutes of bouncing out of bed.
-He says: "Hydration is incredibly important, especially after waking up.
+Jeff Sanders, author of The 5 AM Miracle and host of the podcast with the same name, says his favorite morning habit is to drink one liter of water within the first 45 minutes of bouncing out of bed.
+"Hydration is incredibly important, especially after waking up.
 I always find that this larger quantity of water provides incredible energy and prepares my body for the day ahead."

-The "frog" he is talking about is your most important task—the one you're dreading the most because it's so big and important that it’s looming over you.
-Building the habit to do your biggest task first can give you a huge boost of accomplishment first thing.
+The "frog" is your most important task or work—the one you're dreading the most because it's large and looming over you.
+Build the habit of doing your biggest task first for a huge boost of accomplishment first thing.